-This plan and its development are only the first steps in an Open Government process that will be woven into the fabric of OPM.
+This plan and its development are only the first steps in an Open Government process that we will weave into the fabric of OPM.
 We will accomplish this by formalizing and standardizing Open Government policy across the agency and maintaining the governance structure described later in this document.

 As we experiment with new tools for providing information to stakeholders, collecting ideas from employees and the public, and working with stakeholders, we will institutionalize those methods and tools we find to be the most efficient and effective.
 One tool we used during the initial development phase of this Plan was the IdeaScale tool, which we found to be effective in gathering initial suggestions from the public for our plan.
-Now, we will test a Searchable Frequently Asked Questions (FAQ) engine to give us additional opportunities to respond to public inquiries or complaints, and that will allow us to accept ideas from the public.
+Now, we will test a Searchable Frequently Asked Questions (FAQ) engine to give us additional opportunities to respond to public inquiries or complaints.
+The FAQ search engine will also allow us to accept ideas from the public.